nuejs/www/why/index.md

-### 🖐 No more spaghetti, please! [spaghetti]
+## 🖐 No more spaghetti, please! [spaghetti]
-Nue is strongly against "spaghetti code" with multiple programming languages and coding styles mixed together.
+With separated concerns, you completely avoid the issues with "spaghetti code" where different programming languages and coding styles are mixed.
+This kind of mixed code is hard to understand, maintain, and scale.
 Here's how Tailwind [front page](/compare/homepages.html) looks like under the hood:

 [media]
   large: img/spaghetti-big.png
   caption: The source code of the Tailwind CSS front page
   class: wider

-Spaghetti code is hard to maintain and scale.
 It's hard to see how it works and you'll have challenges explaining it to fellow developers.
 It also makes your code less reusable when everything is hardcoded together and made specific to a single context.

 ## Universal hot reloading [hot-reload]
-When content, styling, layout, and logic are neatly separated Nue can provide a very powerful feature called "universal hot-reloading":
+With content, styling, layout, and logic neatly separated Nue provides a powerful feature called "universal hot-reloading":

 [media]
   large: img/hot-reload-big.png
   small: img/hot-reload.png
   caption: Hit save and your document mutates itself to the new state

-Everything you do: editing content, adding new assets, changing the layout, modifying server or client components, or making design changes, the change is instantly reflected on the browser.
+Everything you do: editing content, adding new assets, changing the layout, modifying server-side components, editing reactive components, or making design changes, the change is instantly reflected on the browser.

+[bunny-video]
+  videoId: e78eec4c-9e81-4274-87d5-080d0459d1be
+  poster: thumbnail_b04e314f.jpg
+  caption: Universal hot reloading in action

 [seo-video]
   src: /video/hot-reload-1600.mp4